US releases video of alleged drone collision

 Russia has denied responsibility for the incident, which the United States says left its drone uncontrollable and required it to be brought down in the Black Sea.

-The declassified 42-second video -- which the US military says has been edited for length but is still sequential -- shows an Su-27 jet bearing down on the propeller-driven MQ-9 drone, releasing streams of fuel as it passes.
+The declassified 42-second video -- which the US military says has been edited for length -- shows an Su-27 jet bearing down on the propeller-driven MQ-9, releasing streams of fuel as it passes in an apparent effort to harass the drone.

-An Su-27 makes another pass, again dumping fuel is it does so.
+An Su-27 makes another pass, again dumping fuel as it does so.

 The video is then interrupted -- a cut the US military said lasts for 60 seconds as a result of a Russian jet striking the drone.
 When the feed returns, part of the drone's propeller is missing.

+Russia's defense ministry said it had scrambled jets on Tuesday after detecting a US drone over the Black Sea, but denied causing the crash, saying the aircraft had lost control.

+The Pentagon said the drone was on a routine mission when it was intercepted -- a term that refers to one aircraft making visual or electronic contact with another -- in a "reckless" and "unprofessional manner."

-The incident has further ratcheted up tensions between Moscow and Western allies, already soaring over Russia's invasion of Ukraine.
+The incident has ratcheted up tensions between Moscow and Western allies, already soaring over Russia's invasion of Ukraine, but top security officials from the United States and Russia have been in touch.

-Even if Russia was able to recover the wreckage, the United States took "mitigating measures" to protect sensitive information.

-"We are quite confident that whatever was of value is no longer of value," Milley said.
+Even if Russia was able to recover the wreckage, the United States took "mitigating measures" to protect sensitive information, and is "confident that whatever was of value is no longer of value," he said.

 The United States uses MQ-9s for both surveillance and strikes and has long operated over the Black Sea, keeping an eye on Russian naval forces.